TL-System/plato/docs/Running.md

 **Note:** On Compute Canada, if there are issues in the code that prevented it from running to completion, the two most possible reasons are:

+If runtime exceptions occur that prevent a federated learning session from running to completion, the potential issues could be:

 * Out of CUDA memory.

-  Solution: Request another type of GPU with more memory or decrease the number of clients selected in each round (with *client simulation mode* on) / max_concurrency / batch_size, etc.
+  *Potential solutions:* Decrease the number of clients selected in each round (with the *client simulation mode* turned on); decrease the `max_concurrency` value in the `trainer` section in your configuration file; decrease the  `batch_size` used in the `trainer` section.

 * The time that a client waits for the server to respond before disconnecting is too short.
-This could happen especially when training with large neural network models.
+This could happen when training with large neural network models.
 If you get an `AssertionError` saying that there are not enough launched clients for the server to select, this could be the reason.
-But make sure you first check if it is because out of CUDA memory.
+But make sure you first check if it is due to the *out of CUDA memory* error.

-  Solution: Add `ping_timeout` under `server` in your configuration file.
-Now the default value is 20 (seconds).
-You could specify a larger number.
+  *Potential solutions:* Add `ping_timeout` in the `server` section in your configuration file.
+The default value for `ping_timeout` is 20 (seconds).
+You could specify a larger timeout value, such as 120.

-  I find that to run with the CIFAR-10 dataset, ResNet-18 model, and selected 10 clients per round, `ping_timeout` needs to be 120.
+  For example, to run a training session with the CIFAR-10 dataset and the ResNet-18 model, and if 10 clients are selected per round, `ping_timeout` needs to be 120.
 Consider an even larger number if you run with larger models and more clients.

+* Running processes have not been terminated from previous runs.

+  *Potential solutions:* Use the command `pkill python` to terminate them so that there will not be CUDA errors in the upcoming run.

 ### Removing the Python virtual environment